 Brownsville PD search for missing 68-year-old man

-Del Toro has long curly ashy colored hair, ashy colored beard, and mustache; he's five feet, seven inches tall and weighs 150 pounds.
-He was last seen wearing a brown striped shirt, blue jeans, brown shoes, and a blue cap.
+Del Toro was last seen wearing a brown striped shirt, blue jeans, brown shoes, and a blue cap.
+He has long curly ashy colored hair, ashy colored beard and a mustache.

 Authorities say Del Toro has dementia and believe he may be near the downtown area of Brownsville.